grasmash/distro-guide/configuration_management.md

 #### Pros

-The configuration module allows for more granular control than the features module.
-In the context of distributions, this makes is easier for client sites to selectively override configuration.
+* More granular control than the features module, allowing more flexibility in overriding configuration

 #### Cons

-This module is currently in an alpha state.
+* This module is currently in an alpha state.
 It is not widely tested.
-It has out-of-the-box integration with only a handful of popular modules.
-If you choose to use this for configuration management, you will likely need to address bugs and write some integrations.
+* It has out-of-the-box integration with only a handful of popular modules.